BookmapAPI/ExchangePortDemo/README.md

 ## Quick start

-Find the `*Example.java` files in this repository showing usage in several differnt ways.
+Find the `*Example.java` files in this repository showing usage in several ways.

 Also, here's a short recap: